rmcanany/SolidEdgeHousekeeper/README.md

 ![Tabs](My%20Project/media/tabs.png)

 On each file type's tab, select which errors to detect.
-On the General tab, select the files to process.
+On the Home tab, select the files to process.
 You can refine the search using a file filter, a property filter, or both.
 See the **FILE SELECTION AND FILTERING** section below.